 “Lesvos is for niche tourism,” Rita says.
 “And it will ALWAYS be like that.
 Let the crowds stay in Athens and Santorini.
 Lesvos is more laid back and chill.
 It’s really a hidden gem and I’m lucky to live here and be able to do what I love and ride horses and share this gem with others!”

-Rita and “Ippos Horse Riding & Excursions” in Greece are also featured in our “Horse Riding in every Country” catalog, which lists more than 400 riding stables and tours in over 180 countries.
-Get inspired and start planning your next adventure today!
+Rita and “Ippos Horse Riding & Excursions” in Greece are also featured in our “Horse Riding in every Country” catalog.
+It lists more than 400 riding stables and tours in over 180 countries.
+Find inspiration and start planning your next adventure today!